Hard times and disappointments can prepare us for something amazing.

 This is what it means to be a Globalnista.

 PS: The day did come that my mother needed me.
-I have forgiven her in my understanding that she perpetuated a cycle of generational abuse passed down to her from her mother and my grandmother from her mother, where Black people learned to "whip" and "beat" their children from slave owners.
+I have forgiven her in my understanding that she perpetuated a cycle of generational abuse passed down to her from her mother and my great grandmother, where Black people learned to whip and beat their children from slave owners.
 This idea of beating and whipping our children was passed down from slavery.

-Along with the need for slave must always be “strong.”
-We must stop the circle of abuse by not "beating" and "whipping" and letting go of the master’s created "strong Black woman” persona.
-It is okay to cry!
-It is okay to ask for help.
+Moreover, slaves always needed to be “strong.”
+We must stop the circle of abuse by not beating and whipping and letting go of the master’s “strong Black woman” persona.
+It is ok to cry!
+It is ok to ask for help.
 No one is weak for crying, even men.
 We all are human and humans cry when in pain.
 Jesus, Buddha, and Muhammad all wept!